 Winterizing Your Auto

-Tires: Winter tires are a good idea if you live in a part of the country where freezing temperatures are frequent during winter months.
+Switch your tires: Winter tires are a good idea if you live in a part of the country where freezing temperatures are frequent during winter months.
 Winter tires use special compounds engineered to resist hardening in cold temperatures, providing better traction on icy roads.
 If you live in an area prone to heavy snowfall, having a set of chains (and knowing how to use them) is recommended.

-Some areas even require drivers use them in these conditions, so make sure to find out if you will need to have them on hand.
+Some cities even require drivers to use them in these conditions, so make sure to find out if you will need to have them on hand.
 Make sure you are maintaining the proper tire pressure for your vehicle by checking your tire pressure regularly.
-Check your owner’s manual for recommendations specific to your vehicle.
+Check your owner’s manual for recommendations specific to your car.

 Keep your gas tank at a minimum half full at all times in the winter to avoid freezing gas lines, but also in case you are stranded in cold weather.
 Running your engine can keep you warm while you wait for help to arrive.
-Remember never to run a car engine inside a closed garage or other enclosed area.
+Remember never to run a car engine inside a closed garage or other enclosed areas.

 Verify you have your emergency kit: Getting stuck in your car during freezing conditions can be life-threatening, so having a basic emergency kit in your vehicle during these months is essential.
 Items to put in your emergency kit include flashlight and extra batteries, matches, non-perishable food, water, warm clothing and extra blankets, hand warmers, jumper cables, car tool kit, first aid kit, bag of sand and shovel, ice scrapers, flares, extra antifreeze, and a solar charger for a cell phone.

 All vehicles, including boats, motorcycles, and motor homes, need to be winterized to avoid costly repairs or dangerous conditions.
 Please consult your manufacturer’s guidelines for your particular vehicle or take it to a reputable service provider to be winterized before use or storage for the season.